-This is not to say that there were no museums on African American history prior to this one.
+Their efforts shouldn't suggest that there were no museums on African-American history before this one.
 Hundreds were created by private entities and cities long before the NMAAHC efforts passed.
 But a museum instituted by a “nation” has a certain authoritative weight, representing a country’s collective agreement of value, the political belief that the focus of the building is important to the identity of that nation.
-For example, while the NMAAHC was struggling to obtain legislative support, Americans had already created national museums to acknowledge the importance of the Postal Service and the atrocities committed in other countries; National Postal Museum and United States Holocaust Memorial Museum both opened in 1993.
+For example, while the NMAAHC was struggling to obtain legislative support, Americans had already created national museums to acknowledge the importance of the Postal Service (National Postal Museum, 1993) and the atrocities committed in other countries (United States Holocaust Memorial Museum, 1993).

-I first visited the NMAAHC two years after its opening, and even then it was still incredibly popular.
+I first visited the NMAAHC two years after its opening, and even then, it was still incredibly popular.
 I had to check the associated website at 6:30 AM, the exact time the tickets were released, to ensure my sister and I could attend later that afternoon.
-The day before I was 10 minutes late, and the day’s tickets were already gone.
+The day before I had been 10 minutes late, and by then the day’s tickets were already gone.

 That the museum garnered so much interest is a testament both to the pent-up demand for such an institution and to its quality.

-For much—all? most?—of America’s history it promulgated the idea of equality, while codifying the notion that some people were more equal than others.
-And most of the country’s citizens were rather accepting of this selective definition of equality provided it kept them above (if only ever so slightly) the lowest place in the social hierarchy.
+For much—most?all?—of America’s history, the country promulgated the idea of equality while codifying the notion that some people were more equal than others.
+And most of the country’s citizens were rather accepting of this selective definition of equality, provided it kept them above (if only ever so slightly) the lowest place in the social hierarchy.

 The people who might have been disturbed by this contradiction were often not sufficiently so to motivate action or were too economically disenfranchised to be able to do so.
 Moreover, ever before its birth as a new nation, this country had taken steps to establish hierarchies within the socially and economically disenfranchised, giving a modicum of social respectability to those who in other lands had none.
 Thus, ironically, often the most virulent forms of racism came from those parts of the white population most intimately aware of marginalization.